-(E) the Development is a non-Qualified Elderly Development not located in a QCT that is in an area covered by a community revitalization plan.
-A Development will be considered to be in an area covered by a community revitalization plan if it is eligible for and elects points under §11.9(d)(7) of this chapter.
+(E) the Development is a non-Qualified not an Elderly Development and is not located in a QCT that is in an area covered by a communityconcerted revitalization plan.
+A Development will be considered to be in an area covered by a communityconcerted revitalization plan if it is eligible for and elects points under §11.9(d)(7) of this chapter.

-§11.5.Competitive HTC Set-Asides (§2306.111(d)).
-This section identifies the statutorily-mandated setasides which the Department is required to administer.
-An Applicant may elect to compete in each of the setasides for which the proposed Development qualifies.
+§11.5.Competitive HTC Set-Asides (§2306.111(d)).]
+This section identifies the statutorilymandated set-asides which the Department is required to administer.
+An Applicant may elect to compete in each of the set-asides for which the proposed Development qualifies.
 In order to be eligible to compete in the Set-Aside, the Application must meet the requirements of the Set-Aside as of the Full Application Delivery Date.
 Election to compete in a Set-Aside does not constitute eligibility to compete in the Set-Aside, and Applicants who are ultimately deemed not to qualify to compete in the Set-Aside will be considered not to be participating in the Set-Aside for purposes of qualifying for points under §11.9(3) of this chapter (related to Pre-Application Participation).